bob-606/5.easa.fi/README.md

 ## 55. Which option states a benefit of wing washout?
-Which option states a benefit of wing washout?
 - Structurally the wing is made more rigid against rotation
 - Greater hardness because the wing can withstand more torsion forces
 - With the washout the form drag reduces at high speeds